PostHog/posthog.com/contents/blog/turning-engineers-into-product-people.md

 ---
 By: [Mohammed Shehu](https://twitter.com/shehuphd), Content Lead @ PostHog

+<iframe width="560" height="315" src="https://www.youtube.com/embed/Kz4aX1NIzUQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Great engineers will either get autonomy at your company, or they'll get it somewhere else.
 Our engineers are encouraged to think about the _what_ and _why_ of what they're building - not just the _how_.

-<iframe src="https://giphy.com/embed/SjT8hpyb5t0svSneVW" width="480" height="242" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/wolfentertainment-svu-law-and-order-svu22-SjT8hpyb5t0svSneVW">via GIPHY</a></p>

 At PostHog, new people are usually surprised by the lack of [micromanagement](https://posthog.com/handbook/company/management), onerous KPIs, and [death by meetings](https://posthog.com/blog/meetings).
 Rather, we run two-week sprints where everyone decides what they’re going to work on for the next 14 days following a retrospective at the end of each sprint.
 New problems are usually discovered and solved during each sprint that weren’t originally planned for, such as two of our main features - [session recording](https://posthog.com/product-features/session-recording) and [feature flags](https://posthog.com/product-features/feature-flags) - which were ideated during one of our hackathons.